 Learn more about the faculty's clinical expertise and research

-Memorial Sloan-Kettering Cancer Center is recognized nationally and internationally for its expertise in pathologic diagnosis of pulmonary, pleural, and mediastinal diseases.
-In addition to four outstanding thoracic pathologists (Maureen F. Zakowski, MD, Andre L. Moreira, MD, Natasha Rekhtman, MD, PhD, and William D. Travis, MD), the in-house hospital-based Thoracic Disease Management Team (DMT) consists of a world-class group of thoracic surgeons, oncologists, radiologists, radiation therapists, and molecular biologists.
+Memorial Sloan Kettering Cancer Center is recognized nationally and internationally for its expertise in pathologic diagnosis of pulmonary, pleural, and mediastinal diseases.
+In addition to three outstanding thoracic pathologists (Andre L. Moreira, MD, Natasha Rekhtman, MD, PhD, and William D. Travis, MD), the in-house hospital-based Thoracic Disease Management Team (DMT) consists of a world-class group of thoracic surgeons, oncologists, radiologists, radiation therapists, and molecular biologists.
 A high volume of quality in-house surgical and consultation pathology material provides a strong foundation for this training program.

 Clinical Training Year